271-Benefits of Intense Competition: Lower Prices and Better Products

 - American exports of goods rose 21% in 2010.
 Conclusion: the quality of our goods is rising.

-- Manufacturing output in the U.S. today is twice that of the rate of the 1970s, in real terms.
+- Manufacturing output in the U.S. today is growing at twice the rate of the 1970s, in real terms.
 Conclusion: we are more cost competitive today than we were in the 1970s.

 - Between 1987 and 2008, manufacturing productivity grew by more than 100%, while the rest of the business sector’s productivity increased by less than 60%.
-Conclusion: we get far more out of our workforce today than we did in 1987 and than many businesses do today.
+Conclusion: we get far more out of our manufacturing workforce today than we did in 1987 and than many other industries do today.

 The overall picture the manufacturing sector portrays, over the last twenty-five years, is that hostile market conditions produce better products and lower prices for customers, both at the same time.

 16 August 2011

 The US manufacturing sector has seen mixed performance in terms of productivity, prices, and growth rates over the years from 2012 to 2022.
 It has competed well when compared to its mature Western competitors and Japan.
 However, it faces stout competition from its Chinese and other Asian rivals.

 Productivity: Productivity in the US manufacturing sector has grown slowly over the last decade.
 According to the Bureau of Labor Statistics, labor productivity in the manufacturing sector increased by an average of 1.3% per year between 2012 and 2022.
 This is slower than the growth seen in the 1990s and 2000s.
 The US manufacturing sector has generally been more productive than its developed international competitors.
 According to the Bureau of Labor Statistics, labor productivity in the US manufacturing sector has been higher than that of many other developed countries, including Germany, Japan, and France.